historic doors HECETA HEAD LIGHTHOUSE

 Historic Doors: The White Stag building comprises three historic buildings; the Bickel (1883), the Skidmore (1889) and the White Stag (1907).
 Rich in history and legend, the LEED Gold renovation saved these Old Town Portland architectural icons.
 They did this by combining them into one urban education and office center.
 The open-structure design honors the original building elements and highlights the sustainable craftsmanship of Bremik Construction and its subcontractors.

-Versatile restored over 200 windows.
-Including insulated glass sash, duplication of a few complete windows and restoration of doors over 100 years old.
+Versatile restored over 200 windows, including insulated glass sash, duplication of a few complete windows, and restoration of custom wood doors in Portland, Oregon that are over 100 years old.
 Detailed timelines, specification worksheets and close collaboration as a local supplier, kept this large volume project on time and on track.

 Historic Doors: Built in the late 1930s, Timberline Lodge is a National Historic Landmark and one of the crowning achievements of the Works Progress Administration.
 Versatile has worked with the proprietors of the lodge for over a decade.
-Providing historically accurate reproduction windows, doors and millwork that respectfully match the style and construction techniques of the original WPA architecture.
+Providing historically accurate reproduction windows, custom wood doors, and millwork that respectfully matches the style and construction techniques of the original WPA architecture.
 They are built to withstand the weather extremes of Mt.
 Hood.

 Timberline Lodge needed a code compliant ADA accessible entry that would meet historic review requirements.
 It had to match the materials and architectural style of the rest of the property.
 We designed a large Cascadian arch fitted door out of laminated Douglas fir which reproduced the thickness of the original old-growth fir while increasing durability and preventing warping under the harsh weather conditions.
-ADA compliant electro-mechanical components were integrated into the historic design.
+ADA compliant electromechanical components were integrated into the custom wood door design.